albertofilice/node-check-operator/README.md

 ### OpenShift Console Integration

 The plugin integrates natively into the OpenShift console, allowing you to view node status directly from the standard interface.
 No additional configuration is required: once the operator is installed, the plugin is automatically available in the Monitoring section.

-### Web Dashboard

-A standalone web dashboard provides a detailed view of all monitored nodes, with real-time statistics, historical charts, and complete details of each check performed.

 ### Prometheus Metrics